jgnewman/maplescript/docs/markdown/index.md

 (make (reducer state action)
   (m:merge state { :title-text action:title-text }))

--- Use these values to create an application state (make state (-> (syrup:state :my-app initialStateValues)
+-- Use the above values to create an application state -- The :my-app symbol denotes an event channel
+-- The state will receive its updates on that channel (make state (-> (syrup:state :my-app initialStateValues)
                 (syrup:reduce & reducer)))